ThinkChaos/Trololio/docs/index.rst

 .. module:: trololio
    :synopsis: Trollius and asyncio compatibility

-Trololio provides a compatibility layer for Trollius and asyncio (aka Tulip).
+Trololio it allows your program to have a *soft* dependency on :mod:`trollius` in Python versions where :mod:`py3:asyncio` (aka Tulip) is part of the standard library.

-It addresses the differences listed in `Trollius and Tulip
+Trololio provides a compatibility layer for Trollius and asyncio, it addresses the differences listed in `Trollius and Tulip
 <http://trollius.readthedocs.org/asyncio.html>`_:

 * Allows the use of Trollius' syntax with :mod:`py3:asyncio`.
 * Provides missing objects and aliases for the others.
-* Synchronizes debug environnement variables.
+* Synchronizes debug environment variables.

 .. seealso::